1. Personal data you supply to the firm in circumstances where you apply for a job at the firm either directly or via a third party recruiter

 Prospective investor data: MP will share personal data on prospective investors with inter alia the fund boards, administrators to the funds, legal, tax and accounting advisers as well as third party financial intermediaries in certain instances.

-Transfer of Personal Data outside the European Economic Area
+Transfer of Personal Data outside the United Kingdom

-MP may transfer and/or process your personal data outside the European Economic Area (the “EEA”).
+MP may transfer and/or process your personal data outside of the UK.

-If MP transfers personal data outside the EEA, it will seek to ensure a similar degree of protection is afforded by ensuring that personal data is transferred only to persons in countries outside the EEA in one of the following circumstances.
+If MP transfers personal data outside the UK, it will seek to ensure a similar degree of protection is afforded by ensuring that personal data is transferred only to persons in countries outside the UK in one of the following circumstances.

 How does MP safeguard your data?